0xPolygon/polygon-cli/doc/polycli_wrap-contract.md

 ## Usage

-This command takes the bytecode that we want to be deployed for a new contract, and wraps its into the bytecode that we can use to create the contract.
+This command takes the runtime bytecode, the bytecode deployed on-chain, as input and converts it into creation bytecode, the bytecode used to create the contract

 ```bash
 $ polycli wrap-contract 69602a60005260206000f3600052600a6016f3